- TLDR

 Client Segment: Single-family offices, multi-family offices, RIAs, foundations

-Founded in 1997, PandaConnect offers comprehensive services for diverse asset classes, aiding in wealth preservation and growth.
+Founded in 1997, PandaConnect offers comprehensive services for diverse asset classes, supporting investment reporting, measurement, and oversight.
 With precise data aggregation and transparency, it provides families with institutional-level oversight, spanning multiple banks and currencies.

 Swimbird

-Best for: Banks, asset managers, family offices, investment companies, private equity and venture capital firms
+Client Segment: Banks, asset managers, family offices, investment companies, private equity, and venture capital firms

 The Swimbird Platform (SWIP) is a portfolio management solution offering users a holistic view of their entire portfolio.
 SWIP aggregates and visualises portfolio data, including assets and liabilities – all in real time.
 It can manage all financial instruments (listed and OTC), private equity, and alternative investments.